Zakho: Islamic history

 In Islamic history it is perhaps best remembered as the location of the Battle of the Zab between the Umayyads and the Abbasids.

 The river forms the approximate political boundary of Kurdistan Regional Government area of Iraq today.
 Its sister, the Little (or Lower) Zab rises in north-western part of Kurdistan province Iran, in the north of Piranshahr city and flows south-west through Iraq to join the Tigris north of the town of Baiji.
 The Dukan Dam straddles the Little Zab some 150 miles upstream from its confluence with the Tigris River.
 Constructed between 1954 and 1959, the dam has a total discharge capability of 4,300 cms.
 The power station, constructed in 1979, holds five water turbines and provides 400 MW of electrical energy.

+During the 1991 uprisings in Iraq following the Gulf War, people in the Zakho district of the Duhok Governorate attacked the military bases, stormed government buildings and took control of the town on 13 March.
+However, the victory came at a cost, as civilians were killed by forces of Saddam Hussein’s regime during clashes at certain military and intelligence sites in the city.
+The town was recaptured by government forces on 1 April.

-In 1991, Zakho was illegally occupied by the British and the Americans during the Gulf War in "Operation Provide Comfort", to provide support to the Kurdish rebellion against the Iraqi government.
+In 1991, Zakho was occupied by the British and the Americans during the Gulf War in "Operation Provide Comfort", to provide support to the Kurdish rebellion against the Iraqi government.
 Most of the inhabitants of the city had fled to the mountains.
 In the following years, the city came under the control of the Kurdistan Autonomous Region and many of its Kurdish citizens began to return to the city.

 The 27 February 1995 Zakho bombing killed over 50 people.
 When the U.S. Army closed its military base in Zakho in 1996, they evacuated several thousand Kurds who had connections to the base and who feared reprisals.
 Many of them were given asylum in the USA.
 According to David McDowall, this constituted a sudden brain drain, with Zakho losing many of its most educated citizens.

 In 2008 it was reported that the Turkish Armed Forces maintained four bases in Zakho District, under an agreement concluded with the Iraqi government in the 1990s.

-The 2011 Dohuk riots, which targeted Assyrian-owned businesses, were sparked by Kurdish Muslim clerics in the town.
+The 2011 Dohuk riots, which targeted Yazidi- and Assyrian-owned businesses, were sparked by Kurdish Muslim clerics in the town.